cfox20/stHawkesTools/README.md

 ## Getting started

+The development version of `stHawkesTools` is hosted on GitHub.
+Install it with `remotes::install_github()` (or the equivalent `devtools::install_github()`).

-To learn how to install the development version and walk through a complete analysis, see the [Getting Started vignette](vignettes/getting-started.Rmd).
-You can also open it from an R session once the package is installed by running:
+After installing, use the [Getting Started vignette](vignettes/getting-started.Rmd) to walk through an example analysis.
+You can also open the vignette from an R session once the package is installed by running:
 ```r
 vignette("getting-started", package = "stHawkesTools")
 ```